freelancerwebro/solid-principles-in-php/README.md

   - classes that implement interfaces should not be forced to implement methods they do not use
   - it is better to have many small interfaces, rather than a few large interfaces
 5. Dependency inversion
+  - high level objects should not depend on low level implementations.
+Both should depend on abstractions.
+  - abstractions should not depend on details.
+Details should depend on abstractions.